-The management staff's main tasks consist of defining and setting up means to manage both the information system and the spectrum monitoring programs.
-It should also define service action rules in order to standardise the monitoring procedures in the various regional centres so as to guarantee equitable processing to users according to the category to which they belong.
+The management staff's main tasks consist in defining and setting up management means, both for the spectrum monitoring programs and for the information system, as well as definition of service action rules in order to standardise the monitoring procedures in the various regional centres to guarantee equitable processing to users according to the category to which they belong.
 The computer support has a great importance.
-Mobile direction finding vehicles may be used to assist in certain cases.
+Mobile direction finding vehicles are intended to intervene in certain cases.